 An award has been granted almost every single year of the past 36.
 There are generally 8-12 plays submitted each year.
 While it was originally open to Vermont residents only, that soon expanded to residents of New Hampshire and Maine in order to increase the number of participants.
 The play must be full length, a non-musical and cannot have been previously produced or published.

 It’s safe to say that the contest has seen over 400 new plays.
 There have been two two-time winners; one of them in consecutive years.
 The first winner, Out of Sight...Out of Murder by Fred Carmichael, was part of the Valley Players 40th Anniversary Season.
 Mr. Carmichael went on to publish 50 plays during his lifetime.

 While there have been a variety of judges over the years, the organization of the program has been consistent.
 Jennifer Howard was in charge of publicity and communication with the playwrights until just a few years ago.
 Brian Stone organized the judges and developed the criteria for awarding a winner until sometime in the 1990s.
 Sharon Kellermann took over for Brian when he moved south and she is now in charge of the entire program.

 So, interested in trying your hand at writing a play?
 Been trying to get published but always running into closed doors?
 This completely open-to-all contest is exactly what you are looking for.
-The deadline for 2020 is February 1 and the judges make their decision by the middle of May.
+The deadline is February 1 and the judges make their decision by the middle of May.
 While not every winner makes its way to our stage, we have certainly produced more than a dozen of them.
 Start writing today!